fluttercommunity/rx_command/README.md

 `RxCommand.lastResult` gives you access to the last successful result of the commands execution.

 If you want to get the last result included in the `CommandResult` events while executing or in case of and error you can pass `emitInitialCommandResult=true` when creating the command.

+If you want to assign an initialValue to `.lastResult` e.g. if you use it with a `StreamBuilder's` `initialData` you can pass it with the `initialLastResult` parameter when creating the command.

 ### Disposing subscriptions (listeners)